 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in United Arab Emirates costs anywhere from 97,900 UAE Dirham(s) to 294,000 UAE Dirham(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in United Arab Emirates costs anywhere from 97,900 AED to 294,000 AED and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in United Arab Emirates who work in Public Relations earn 7% more than their female counterparts on average.
+In the field of Public Relations in United Arab Emirates, the average difference between the salary of male and female employees is 7%.

-Public Relations professionals in United Arab Emirates are likely to observe a salary increase of approximately 9% every 16 months.
+Professionals working in Public Relations in United Arab Emirates are likely to observe a salary increase of approximately 9% every 16 months.
 The national average annual increment for all professions combined is 8% granted to employees every 17 months.

 49% of surveyed staff in Public Relations reported that they haven't received any bonuses or incentives in the previous year while 51% said that they received at least one form of monetary bonus.